Square dance: Traditional square dance

 Also called old-time square dance or quadrilles by some older New England callers in recognition of the dance it descended from, traditional square dance is not standardized and can be subdivided into three main regional styles: Northeast/New England, Southeast/Appalachian, and Western.
 The New England and Appalachian styles have been particularly well documented in the early U.S. and have survived to the 21st century.
 There are several other styles, some of which have survived or been revived while others have not.
 Where traditional square dance has been revived, it encompasses a wide range of new choreography.

 Traditional square dance structure varies by region, but it usually consists of a limited number of calls occurring in a set order.
 Traditional square dance is frequently presented in alternation with contra dances, particularly in revival groups, or with some form of freestyle couple dancing at surviving local events.

 Modern western square dance

+Modern western square dance, which is also called western square dance, contemporary western square dance, or modern American square dance, evolved from the western style of traditional square dance.

+Industrialist Henry Ford popularized the form, believing that Jews invented jazz as a plot to corrupt society and that this plot could be counteracted by returning America to dances and musical styles that he saw as traditional and white.
+As a result, beginning in the early 1920s, he used his wealth to promote square dancing, through books and square dancing events.
+Ford also promoted square dance classes in public school, which were present in half of all American schools by 1928 as part of the standard physical education curriculum.
+Modern western square dance evolved in square dance events funded by Ford, using direction and guidance prepared by Colorado school superintendent Lloyd "Pappy" Shaw.